Updated: Sep 5

 We become dirt again.

-A struggle that everyone of use faces every day.
+A struggle that every one of us faces every day.

 So I'll try to learn to visualize that graveyard.